-For Group C, composite products, such as plywood, OSB, PSL, and LSL, the micro-voids and the increased amounts of exposure of wood end grains that may be characteristics of certain products can make these products more susceptible to deep wetting, compared with solid wood products.
-On the other hand, the presence of adhesive and wax, if any, may considerably reduce water absorption.
-The dimensional stability of the product when exposed to moisture is also an important factor.
-For example, given the same exposed surface area and wetting conditions, plywood and OSB (Group C1) will be saturated with water more easily compared to thicker products; however, the thinner panels of plywood and OSB dry more quickly when conditions allow (Wang 2014).
-This is a main reason that it is usually not a major concern to see wet plywood or OSB in light wood-frame construction, but drying of big composite members (Group C2) can be a large concern and incur high cost.
-In addition, when large members are exposed for aesthetic reasons, staining from incidental wetting may require removal and refinishing.
-These large composite members therefore require much attention to prevent wetting during construction.
+Group C, wood-based composite products, generally have more micro-voids and increased amounts of end grain that can make these products more susceptible to deep wetting, compared with solid wood products.
+But the presence of adhesive and wax, if any, may considerably reduce water absorption.
+The dimension and exposure are also important factors.
+For example, plywood and OSB (Group C1) can be saturated with water more easily compared to thicker products; however, the thinner panels of plywood and OSB also dry more quickly when conditions allow (Wang 2014; 2016b).
+This is the main reason that it is usually not a major concern to see wet plywood or OSB in light wood-frame construction.
+However, drying of large structural composite products (Group C2) can be a large concern and incur high cost.
+In addition, when large members are exposed for aesthetic appearance, staining resulting from incidental wetting usually requires refinishing.
+Preventing wetting is therefore critically important for large structural composite products.

-Group D, prefabricated framing or assemblies, are unique in terms of wetting and drying potentials.
-Prefabricated light wood framing of walls and floors (Group D1), typically built with dimension lumber and sheathing panels only, is commonly used for mid-rise wood-frame construction (e.g., 5- and 6-storey buildings, Figure 7).
+Group D, prefabricated products/assemblies are unique in terms of wetting and drying potentials.
+Prefabricated light wood framing of walls and floors (Group D1), typically built with dimension lumber and sheathing panels, is commonly used for mid-rise wood-frame construction (e.g., 5- and 6-storey buildings, Figure 7).
 This is a great step above the traditional stick-built construction to improve construction efficiency.
-The reduced exposure time means the moisture penetration is relatively shallow and primarily in the surface, therefore, it can dry faster.
-Forced drying is effective and often used before enclosure in a cold and wet climate.
+Forced drying is effective to dry wetted framing and often used before enclosure in a cold and wet climate.

-Group D2, large build-up assemblies, such as nail-laminated assemblies built with dimension lumber (with a plywood top layer, pre-installed or not), or built with double or more layers of plywood (or other panels), can be susceptible to excessive wetting.
-Water is easily trapped, particularly between the boards or between the plywood layers and the drying can be very slow (Wang 2014), even under heated conditions.
-Consequently fungal growth can start quickly in those risky locations.
-Such assemblies must therefore be carefully protected against rain during construction (Section 4.3).
-Special attention should also be paid in design to promote drying ability of the final assemblies.
+Group D2, large built-up members, such as NLTs built with dimension lumber (often with structural sheathing, pre-installed or not), or built with double or more layers of plywood (or other panels), can be susceptible to excessive wetting.
+Water gets trapped easily between the boards or panels and will be very slow to dissipate, even under heated conditions (Wang 2014; 2016b).
+Consequently, fungal growth can start quickly in those risky locations.
+Such products/assemblies must therefore be carefully protected against rain during construction (Sections 5.1 and 5.2).
+Special attention should also be paid in design to promote drying of the final assemblies.

-Group D3, prefabricated closed assemblies and modular homes have been used, particularly in Europe and Eastern Canada, and offer many advantages for construction and on-site moisture management (Figure 8).
-Prefabrication, which can be carried out in a simple shelter or advanced factory environments, should be used whenever possible to improve construction efficiency and reduce exposure time.
-However, when the prefabrication includes materials, such as insulation and membranes, but is not made completely tight against moisture penetration, the materials other than the wood will also have a large effect on the wetting and drying performance.
-Most insulation and membrane products, and low-permeance materials (e.g., polyethylene, closed-cell spray foam, and extruded polystyrene) in particular, greatly slow down drying.
-Once the assemblies get wet in locations that are not visible, it typically becomes complicated and expensive to open the assemblies and dry materials before re-enclosure.
-Additional remedial treatments or replacements may be necessary if mould growth has started or any finishing material has discoloured.
+Group D3, prefabricated closed assemblies (e.g., modular homes) offer many advantages for construction and on-site moisture management (Figure 8).
+Prefabrication, which can be carried out in a simple shelter or well-conditioned factory environments, should be used whenever possible to improve construction efficiency and reduce exposure time.
+However, when the prefabrication includes materials, such as insulation and membranes, but is not made completely tight against moisture penetration, the materials other than the wood will have a large effect.
+Most insulation and membrane products, such as closed-cell spray foam, extruded polystyrene, polyethylene, and self-adhesive membrane have low vapour permeance and will greatly reduce the drying rates.
+It usually becomes complicated and expensive to open the assemblies and dry the materials before re-enclosure, once wetting occurs.
+Additional remedial treatments or replacements may also be necessary if mould growth has started or finishing material has discoloured.